 ADP (NASDAQ:ADP) is Paychex’s primary competitor, but increasingly has come into competition with cloud-native HCM software providers like Asure (NYSE: ASUR), Ceridian (NYSE:CDAY), (Paycom (NYSE:PAYC), Paycor (NASDAQ:PYCR), Paylocity (NASDAQ:PCTY), and Workday (NASDAQ:WDAY).

-As you can see below, Paychex's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $1.03 billion in Q4 FY2021, to $1.23 billion.
+As you can see below, Paychex's revenue growth has been unremarkable over the last two years, growing from $1.11 billion in Q2 FY2022 to $1.26 billion this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paychex's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.9% in Q4.
+Paychex's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.1% in Q2.

-That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Paychex's gross margin is lower than that of a typical SaaS businesses and its decline over the last year is putting it in an even deeper hole.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market.
+Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Paychex's free cash flow came in at $363.3 million in Q4, up 19.5% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Paychex's free cash flow came in at $307.8 million in Q2, up 7.5% year on year.

-Paychex has generated $1.56 billion in free cash flow over the last twelve months, an impressive 31.1% of revenues.
-This robust FCF margin is a result of Paychex asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Paychex has generated $1.86 billion in free cash flow over the last 12 months, an eye-popping 35.9% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

 Is Now The Time?

-Given its price to sales ratio based on the next twelve months is 7.6x, Paychex is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Given its price-to-sales ratio based on the next 12 months is 8.4x, Paychex is priced with expectations of a long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.